netj/3x/docs/tutorial.md

 Still, it is very important to understand that conducting a reliable computational experiment remains a challenging problem no matter which tool you use.
-ExpKit is not some magical tool or a silver bullet, and although it provides many scaffoldings on which you can construct reliable experiments more easily, the quality of the experiment is ultimately up to how much rigor the experimenter puts into it.
-Our hope in building ExpKit is to make, with a standard structure and common vocabulary, establishing a principle become much easier, and practicing it be less burdensome.
+3X is not some magical tool or a silver bullet, and although it provides many scaffoldings on which you can construct reliable experiments more easily, the quality of the experiment is ultimately up to how much rigor the experimenter puts into it.
+Our hope in building 3X is to make, with a standard structure and common vocabulary, establishing a principle become much easier, and practicing it be less burdensome.

-To give you a clear picture of what ExpKit provides, let's go through several questions using a concrete example of "comparing performance of different sorting algorithms."
+To give you a clear picture of what 3X provides, let's go through several questions using a concrete example of "comparing performance of different sorting algorithms."